aashishkolluri/lpgnet-prototype/README.md

 ### Run the attacks on a single trained model

-To run attack on a trained model, we need all the options used for training that model and a few more options in addition such as the attack_mode and sample_type (samples for evaluation).
+To run attack on a trained model, we need all the options used for training that model and a few options in addition such as the attack_mode and sample_type (samples for evaluation).

 `python main.py --dataset [Dataset] --arch [mmlp|gcn|mlp] --nl [# stack layers for mmlp] --w_dp --eps [Eps] --sample_seed [Seed] --hidden_size [HID_s] --num_hidden [HID_n] --outdir [Outdir] **attack** --lr [Lr] --dropout [Dropout] --attack_mode [bbaseline (lpa) | efficient (linkteller)] --sample_type [balanced | unbalanced]`